workfloworchestrator/orchestrator-core/docs/architecture/application/cli.md

 It will inspect your DB and the existing domain models, analyse the differences and it will generate an Alembic data migration in the correct folder.

 Features:

 - detect a new Domain Model attribute / resource type
 - detect a renamed Domain Model attribute / resource type
 - detect a removed Domain Model attribute / resource type
 - detect a new Domain Model
 - detect a removed Domain Model
 - ability to ask for human input when needed

-- Below in the documentation these features are discussed in more detail.
+Below in the documentation these features are discussed in more detail.

-BACKUP DATABASE BEFORE USING THE MIGRATION!.
+!!! warning "BACKUP DATABASE BEFORE USING THE MIGRATION!"

 ### Args:

 - `message`: Message/description of the generated migration.
 - `--test`: Optional boolean if you don't want to generate a migration file.
 - `--inputs`: stringified dict to prefill inputs.